-Wall Street gains as techs rise; focus shifts to earnings
+US STOCKS-Wall St gains as techs rise; focus shifts to earnings

 Another set of data showed weekly jobless claims fell last week for the first time in a month.

-Among stocks, Target (TGT.N) rose 4.5 percent after the retailer gave an upbeat second-quarter forecast.
-The news boosted other retailers, with Wal-Mart (WMT.N) up 1.4 percent and Costco (COST.O) edging up 0.8 percent.
+Among stocks, Target rose 4.5 percent after the retailer gave an upbeat second-quarter forecast.
+The news boosted other retailers, with Wal-Mart up 1.4 percent and Costco edging up 0.8 percent.